Dammyy/tech-challenge-time/README.md

 - View an overview of sessions for the day, week and month
 - View all sessions anytime the application is opened

+## Demo
+  A demo of this application is available here - https://timer-sessions-app-21.herokuapp.com/

 ## Getting started

-You need to setup the api for this to run see details here - https://github.com/Dammyy/time-sessions-api please create a `.env` file using the example file and place the API_URL in there.
+  You need to setup the api for this to run see details here - https://github.com/Dammyy/time-sessions-api
+  Please create a `.env` file using the example file and place the API_URL in there.

 ## Installing
   Run `yarn install` to install all dependecies

 ## Starting the Application
   Run `yarn start` to start the app